 In 2017, structural issues were identified at the ECF.
 City of Edmonton Waste Services implemented several mitigation and risk management activities to continue use of the facility in a safe manner.
 Operations at the ECF have since been conditional, based on regular assessments of the safety of the facility.

 In Spring 2019, an additional investigation of the facility indicated that conditions in the facility have deteriorated, and concluded that it is no longer safe to continue to operate the facility.

 In the near term, organics processing capacity will be partially directed to the Anaerobic Digestion Facility, which is undergoing commissioning processes that will continue into the third quarter of 2019.
 Without access to the ECF, the City’s overall organics processing capacity will be reduced immediately.

 Edmonton Waste Services is planning an additional Organics Processing Facility aimed at providing a long-term substitute for the ECF.
-The need to replace the ECF is factored into forthcoming reports on the 2020-2023 Business Plan and 25 Year Waste Strategy Update being presented to City Council in late June.
+The need to replace the ECF is factored into forthcoming reports on the 2020-2023 Business Plan and 25 Year Waste Strategy Update being presented to City Council later in 2019.

 Proposed Anaerobic Digestion Facility (ADF)

 This facility will expand the City’s organics waste processing capacity and contribute to the goal of diverting 90% of waste from landfill.
 Located at the Edmonton Waste Management Centre, it will complement the existing organics processing done at the Edmonton Composting Facility.

 - Process up to 48,000 tonnes of organic waste per year and divert it from landfill

 - Create renewable energy in the form of electricity and heat

 - Produce high quality compost for use in agriculture and horticulture